Residual Styling

 Again, residual styling is eliminated.
 Note that if we did not remove the hard-coded nav wrapper, this function would not do us any good.

-In this case, we check to see if UberMenu is installed; if so, we call UberMenu, otherwise we use the theme’s menu:
+In this case, we check to see if UberMenu is installed; if so, we display UberMenu, otherwise we use the theme’s menu:

 <?php if( function_exists( 'ubermenu' ) ): ?>